balcortex/100_days_code_web_development/README.md

 ## Day 050 - 2023/10/22

-Today I learned the difference between the IF and the SWITCH conditionals.
-The SWITCH is preferred when a list of predefined options is provided.
+Today I learned some advanced methods to log information in JavaScript.
+Besides console.log(), the info, warn, and error methods also display information on the console